oracle-livelabs/oracle-health/smart-on-fhir/4-apex-logic/apex-logic.md

   *Remember to **Save** the page regularly, to not lose any progress!*

 4. Right click on True under Show Risk Factors Dynamic Action to create a new **True Action**.

+    *Note: A true action will be created automatically when you create the Dynamic Action, you can change that one.*

     ![Create true action](images/create-true-action.png)